canonical/cos-proxy-operator/README.md

 ## Deployment

-The lma-proxy charm is used as a connector between a Juju model hosting applications on machines, and LMA charms running within Kubernetes.
+The cos-proxy charm is used as a connector between a Juju model hosting applications on machines, and COS charms running within Kubernetes.
 In the following example our machine charms will be running on an OpenStack cloud, and the Kubernetes is Microk8s running on a separate host.
 There must be network connectivity from each of the endpoints to the Juju controller.